 Experience the Grand Canyon’s West Rim the way it was meant to be seen – by air!
 This 70 minute airplane tour also includes aerial views of the Hoover Dam and picturesque Lake Mead.

 Travel in a large luxury motorcoach, drive over the Hoover Dam Bypass Bridge and view of one of the oldest and largest Joshua tree forests before arriving at the West Rim!

-Marvel at the South Rim’s breathtaking views on our most popular guided and narrated luxury bus tour!
-Your journey begins with pick up from the hotel before traveling through Las Vegas & Boulder City, Nevada.
+Marvel at the South Rim’s breathtaking views on our most popular guided luxury bus tour!
+Your journey begins with hotel pick up before traveling through Las Vegas & Boulder City, Nevada.